Tawa, New Zealand: Retail facilities

 Along with Outlet City, much of Tawa's current retail and manufacturing businesses are located along the Main Road.
-The section of the Main Road between Lyndhurst Road and Lincoln Ave forms the village center of Tawa and provides day-to-day retail services including supermarket, mail, and pharmacy services.
+The section of the Main Road between Lyndhurst Road and Lincoln Ave forms the village centre of Tawa and provides day-to-day retail services including supermarket, mail, and pharmacy services.
 Also present in along the Main Road are the Mervyn Kemp Library, medical centre, dentists, banks, many restaurants and takeaway shops.
-A secondary retail center is located alongside Linden Station.
+A secondary retail centre is located alongside Linden Station.

 Sporting facilities

 Tawa is also home to a number of other community run sporting facilities.
 Alongside the Tawa pool is the Tawa Bowls club.
 Tawa St is home to the North Wellington Badminton Association, which boasts a 6 court tournament class stadium.
 Also on Tawa St is the Tawa-Lyndhurst Tennis Club, which has 8 plexipave tennis courts.
 Tawa-Lyndhurst Tennis Club is also where Tennis Inc coaching academy is based.
-There are a number of Rugby Union grounds in Tawa, with Tawa Rugby located at Lyndhurst park.
-There are a number of Cricket ovals in Tawa, including Linden Park.
+There are a number of rugby union grounds in Tawa, with Tawa Rugby located at Lyndhurst park.
+There are a number of cricket ovals in Tawa, including Linden Park.
 The Tawa Squash club is located on the Main Rd.
-There are several Football grounds for different grades in Tawa, including the use of the College grounds, the clubroom is shared with the Tawa Softball Club.
+There are several football grounds for different grades in Tawa, including the use of the College grounds, the clubroom is shared with the Tawa Softball Club.
 Tawa is also home to the Tawa Mah Jong Club, which hosts the Wellington Mah Jong Tournament each June, as well as the Kapi Mana Bridge Club.